FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/smart_contract.md

 }
 ```

-`TableTest.sol` has called the intelligent contract `Table.sol` of AMDB, which implements creating the user table `t_test` and the functions of adding, deleting and changing `t_test`.
+`TableTest.sol` has called the intelligent contract `Table.sol` of amdb-proxy, which implements creating the user table `t_test` and the functions of adding, deleting and changing `t_test`.
 The `t_test` table is structured as follows.
 This table records the item and item's numbers used by a employees.

 |name*|item_name|item_id|
 |:----|:----|:------|